New Objectivity: Background

-Leading up to World War I, much of the art world was under the influence of Futurism and Expressionism, both of which abandoned any sense of order or commitment to objectivity or tradition.
-Expressionism was in particular the dominant form of art in Germany, and it was represented in many different facets of public life—in dance, in theater, in painting, in architecture, in poetry, and in literature.
+Leading up to World War I, much of the art world was influenced by Futurism and Expressionism, both of which abandoned any sense of order or commitment to objectivity or tradition.
+Expressionism was, in particular, the dominant form of art in Germany, and it was represented in many facets of public life—in dance, theater, painting, architecture, poetry, and literature.

-Expressionists abandoned nature and sought to express emotional experience, often centering their art around inner turmoil (angst), whether in reaction to the modern world, to alienation from society, or in the creation of personal identity.
-In concert with this evocation of angst and unease with bourgeois life, expressionists also echoed some of the same feelings of revolution as did Futurists.
-This is evidenced by a 1919 anthology of expressionist poetry titled Menschheitsdämmerung, which translates to "Twilight of Humanity"—meant to suggest that humanity was in a twilight; that there was an imminent demise of some old way of being and beneath it the urgings of a new dawning.
+Expressionists abandoned nature and sought to express emotional experience, often centering their art on inner turmoil (angst), whether in reaction to the modern world, alienation from society, or the creation of personal identity.
+In concert with this evocation of angst and unease about bourgeois life, expressionists also echoed some of the same revolutionary feelings as the Futurists.
+This is evidenced by a 1919 anthology of expressionist poetry titled Menschheitsdämmerung (Twilight of Humanity)—meant to suggest that humanity was in a twilight; that there was an imminent demise of some old way of being and beneath it the urgings of a new dawning.

 Critics of expressionism came from many circles.
 From the left, a strong critique began with Dadaism.
-The early exponents of Dada had been drawn together in Switzerland, a neutral country in the war, and seeing their common cause, wanted to use their art as a form of moral and cultural protest—they saw shaking off the constraints of artistic language in the same way they saw their refusal of national boundaries.
+The early exponents of Dada had been drawn together in Switzerland, a neutral country in the war, and seeing their common cause, wanted to use their art as a form of moral and cultural protest—they saw shaking off the constraints of artistic language in the same light as their refusal of national boundaries.
 They wanted to use their art in order to express political outrage and encourage political action.
-Expressionism, to Dadaists, expressed all of the angst and anxieties of society, but was helpless to do anything about it.
+Expressionism, to Dadaists, expressed all the angst and anxieties of society but was helpless to do anything about them.

-Bertolt Brecht, a German dramatist, launched another early critique of expressionism, referring to it as constrained and superficial.
-Just as in politics Germany had a new parliament but lacked parliamentarians, he argued, in literature there was an expression of delight in ideas, but no new ideas, and in theater a "will to drama", but no real drama.
-His early plays, Baal and Trommeln in der Nacht (Drums in the Night) express repudiations of fashionable interest in Expressionism.
+Bertolt Brecht, a German dramatist, launched another early critique of expressionism, calling it constrained and superficial.
+Just as in politics, Germany had a new parliament but lacked parliamentarians, he argued; in literature, there was an expression of delight in ideas but no new ideas; and in theater, a "will to drama" but no real drama.
+His early plays, Baal and Trommeln in der Nacht (Drums in the Night), express a repudiation of fashionable interest in Expressionism.

-After the destruction of the war, more conservative critics gained force particularly in their critique of the style of expressionism.
+After the destruction of the war, more conservative critics gained prominence, particularly in their critique of Expressionist style.
 Throughout Europe a return to order in the arts resulted in neoclassical works by modernists such as Picasso and Stravinsky, and a turn away from abstraction by many artists, for example Matisse and Metzinger.
 The return to order was especially pervasive in Italy.

 Because of travel restrictions, German artists in 1919–1922 had little knowledge of contemporary trends in French art; Henri Rousseau, who died in 1910, was the French painter whose influence was most apparent in the works of the New Objectivity.
 However, some of the Germans found important inspiration in the pages of the Italian magazine Valori plastici, which featured photographs of recent paintings by Italian classical realists.